haniya-ali/SQLSample/README.md

 Title: Investigate relationships between films, genres, runtime, etc.

 **Additional information**
-The SQL commands were run in jupyter lab by establishing a SQLAlchemy connection and connecting the respective database.
+The SQL commands were run in Jupyter Lab by establishing a SQLAlchemy connection and connecting the respective database.